muarshad01/C-_Programming/section_11_functions.md

 static_local_example();
 static_local_example();
 ```
-* `num` will be initialized to `5000` the first time function is called.
+* `static int num {5000}` will be initialized the first time function is called.
 After that it retains it s value.

-* `static int num {1000}` behaves like a global variable, however, its scope is local.
+* `static int num {5000}` behaves like a global variable, however, its scope is local.

 ***